thomasballinger/endless-web/README.md

 # Editor

-This is a proof of concept map editor for Endless Sky.
+This is a proof of concept plugin editor for Endless Sky.
 It is still in alpha.
 Current features:

-- Load/Save an existing plugin
-- Create new systems/planets/ships
-- Edit various properties of them (not all are currently supported)
+- Create, load and save plugins
 - Doesn't mess up your plugin structure (if system X is in X.txt and system Y in Y.txt it will respect that).
+- Have a look at the list below to see what you can edit.

 You can build this editor like the main game or use the CD generated artifacts for your OS.